-Laravel uses doteny to load configuration into environment automatically from a .env file, but we won't use that.
+Here we are configuring our application.
+Laravel comes out of the box with its configuration done through environment variables, so we are setting these to what we need to a development environment.
+The default project template uses doteny to load configuration into environment automatically from a .env file, but we won't use that.
 Instead, we tell vagga to set the environment for us.